 A series of community presentations has been planned to address issues of sustainable gardening.
 The first of these, Gardening for Pollinators, was presented by Master Gardner Tim Kennelty on Oct 22, 2022 at the Taghkanic Firehouse.
 The talk highlighted the inter-relationships and interdependencies of various important native caterpillars, bees, moths, and butterflies and the native flowers, shrubs, and trees on which these pollinating insects rely.

-The second in the series will be presented at the Taghkanic Firehouse on Jan 14, 2023.
-The presentation, entitled Managing Your Land Sustainably: An Introduction to the Homegrown National Park, will highlight ways in which homeowners / landowners can transform lawns into productive sustainable gardens that contribute to a rich diversity of native plants, insects, and birds - counteracting the current dramatic loss in biodiversity occurring throughout North America.
-This presentation will consist of a 75-minute viewing of a video by Doug Tallamy on Homegrown National Parks, followed by a 45-minute open discussion.
+The second in the series was presented at the Taghkanic Firehouse on Jan 14, 2023.
+The presentation, entitled Managing Your Land Sustainably: An Introduction to the Homegrown National Park, and highlight ways in which homeowners / landowners can transform lawns into productive sustainable gardens that contribute to a rich diversity of native plants, insects, and birds - counteracting the current dramatic loss in biodiversity occurring throughout North America.
+This presentation consisted of a 75-minute viewing of a video by Doug Tallamy on Homegrown National Parks, followed by a 45-minute open discussion.